High Yield (HY),

 If you are welding a carbon steel and you don't know what the composition is or what the weld consumable should be, try the following:

-Dual - Ten manufactured by US Steel
+Dual - Ten Stl manufactured by US Steel

 Dual TEN are dual phase steels with a mix of ferrite matrix and martensite islands decorating grain boundaries with possible addition of bainite.
 These steels contain approx. 5 - 15% martensite.
 These steels therefore offer that unique combination of Ferrite = soft phase (ductility) and martensite = hard phase offering high strength.